robang74/redfishos/marketing.md

 In the first video, the smartphone boot image is flashed with the RedFish OS image, then it reboots with the recovery image, and after by the user demand it reboots with the normal operative system, in this case SailFish OS.
 Notice that all of this takes 1m17s despite the fact that the smartphone vendor's firmware boot requires at least 20 seconds for each of the two reboots.

-In the second video, the smartphone several partitios are re-flashed with SailFish OS official installation images set using the RedFish OS service instead of the `fastboot` mode or, for some other operative systems like `/e/OS` the ADB mode.
+In the second video, the smartphone several partitions are re-flashed with SailFish OS official installation images set using the RedFish OS service instead of the `fastboot` mode or, for some other operative systems like `/e/OS` the ADB mode.
 Notice that to complete the whole re-flashing procedure, which writes not less than 1.5GB of data in this case, it takes about 70 seconds.

 ---